semanticdata/firefox-brave-search/README.md

 ## Disclaimer

-This extension is an independent project, has no relationship, and is not affiliated to Brave in any way.
+This extension is an independent project.
+It has no relation, and is not affiliated to Brave in any way.
 Brave™ is a registered trademark of Brave Software, Inc.

 ## License